QzCurious/Errorgant/README.md

 - 📦 Optionally include context data with type infer-ed
 - 🛡️ Run any throwable function and handle errors inline

+## Briefly

+- `errorgant` is simpler to create then Error class and it support discriminate key, inferred context
+- `errorgantly` run with an arrow function, it catches the error and return an `Errorgant` object with the error attached to ctx for you to handle it inline.
+- `isErrorgant` is a powerful type guard, it not only narrowing down a variable to `Errorgant` type, but also can "filter" `Errorgant` by discriminate key so you handle a specific error once at a time.
+- (Experimental) `errorgantify`, turns a throwable function not throw, returning an `Errorgant` object with the error attached to ctx.
+And "it knows generic function", function being `errorgantify` won't lose its generic behavior.

 ## Installation

 ```bash